skupperproject/refdog/input/concepts/grant.md

 <section>

-Permission to redeem access tokens for links to the current site.
-A remote site can use a token containing the grant URL and a secret code to obtain a certificate signed by the grant's certificate authority (CA), within a certain expiration window and for a limited number of redemptions.
+Permission to redeem access tokens for links to the local site.
+A remote site can use a token containing the grant URL and secret code to obtain a certificate signed by the grant's certificate authority (CA), within a certain expiration window and for a limited number of redemptions.